MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ```

 #### Evaluation data
-We provide two ways to register your data in Azure AI Project required for remote evaluations:
+We provide two ways to register your data in Azure AI project required for remote evaluations:
 1. Upload new data from your local directory to the Project, and fetch the dataset id as a result:
 ```python
 data_id = project_client.upload_file("./evaluate_test_data.jsonl")